Chapter

 attempt will be your last,” she assured him, but for some reason,

-Alphonse just laughed, with the dark eyes smiling along with the lips.
+Alphonse just laughed, with his dark eyes smiling along with his lips.

 “Probably